-After 56 years of service for Hurtigruten (cruising the Norwegian coast), MS Lofoten will leave the fleet and starting in 2021 the vessel will welcome cadets instead of travellers.
-The cruise company has signed a LoI (letter of intent) with the Norwegian educational foundation Maritim videregaende Skole Sorlandet (Maritime High School) for the sale of the vessel.
+After 56 years of service for Hurtigruten (cruising the Norwegian coast), MS Lofoten will leave the fleet and starting in 2021 the vessel will welcome cadets instead of travelers.
+The cruise company has signed an LoI (letter of intent) with the Norwegian educational foundation Maritim videregaende Skole Sorlandet (Maritime High School) for the sale of the vessel.

 For the 1927-founded Sorlandet’s Maritime High School MS Lofoten is the 5th training ship.
 The 150-passenger boat is expected to welcome her first students in August 2021.